connieliu0/gsoc-2020__p5-showcase/June3.md

 - stick with idea 3 and move on?
 - think about creating external website-prototype with figma
 - do a prototype of what a new github pages site would look like using mongodb for database storage

+# # Goals
+- How to add in showcase files in md to showcase
+- update the UI